h3nok/AgentHive/scripts/README.md

-# TSC ChatTSC API Testing Scripts
+# Enterprise API Testing Scripts

-This directory contains scripts for testing the TSC ChatTSC API.
+This directory contains scripts for testing the Enterprise API.

 ## test.sh